-- IG2.45 (SORP 185) For each significant class of with-profits insurance business, the insurer shall disclose the extent to which the basis of preparation of the long-term business provision incorporates allowance for future bonuses.
-For example, it shall be stated (if it is the case) that explicit provision is made only for vested bonuses (including those vesting following the current valuation) and that no such provision is made for future regular or terminal bonuses.
-If practical, insurers shall disclose the amount that has been included explicitly in the long-term business provision in relation to future bonuses provided this can be done without undue cost or effort.
-If the valuation method makes implicit allowance for future bonuses by adjusting the discount rate used or by another method, this fact shall be stated together with a broad description of the means by which such allowance is made. - IG2.46 (SORP 187) The aggregate of the bonuses added to policies in the reporting period shall be disclosed in the notes to the financial statements.
+- IG2.45 For each significant class of with-profits insurance business, the insurer should disclose the extent to which the basis of preparation of the long-term business provision incorporates allowance for future bonuses.
+For example, it should be stated (if it is the case) that explicit provision is made only for vested bonuses (including those vesting following the current valuation) and that no such provision is made for future regular or terminal bonuses.
+If practical, insurers should disclose the amount that has been included explicitly in the long-term business provision in relation to future bonuses provided this can be done without undue cost or effort.
+If the valuation method makes implicit allowance for future bonuses by adjusting the discount rate used or by another method, this fact should be stated together with a broad description of the means by which such allowance is made. - IG2.46 The aggregate of the bonuses added to policies in the reporting period should be disclosed in the notes to the financial statements.